About the project:

 are so important, they are the tools that allow the child access to language

-and knowledge and a deeper understanding of the world around them and
+and knowledge and a deeper under-standing of the world around them and

-are situated in it.
+where they are situated in it.
 Nadja Bournonville’s works thrive on curiosity

-how the viewer interacts with them.
+both in terms of the way they are made and how the viewer interacts with them.
 In many of her photographs the figure’s

-by mist on glass or by cloth.
+gaze is obstructed by a hand, by mist on glass or by cloth.
 The obscured vision of the participants

-constructions will never be fully deciphered.
+echoes the fact that the puzzle of her constructions will never be fully deciphered.
 This relates to the way

-and inherently referential to the process of their making, and yet they
+the photographs are made, they are performative and inherently referential to the process of their making, and yet they

-blotched and smudged postcard they only give us half the story, which
+resist easy interpretation.
+Like reading a blotched and smudged postcard they only give us half the story, which

 generates more questions than answers.